brev-dev/another_esp8266_sensor_board/README.md

 ### Moisture sensor

 In order to stop the moisture sensor running constantly and draining the battery, it's powered directly by gpio12.
-Bridget he right pad of JP# to the centre to make that connection.
+Bridge the right pad of JP3 to the centre pad to make that connection.
 It doesn't draw much current, so I've had no problems directly powering the sensor directly from a gpio pin.
 If it turned out to be a brown-out/stability issue in the future, this connection would need to be replaced by a MOSFET.

 ### BH1750 sensor (Lux)
 This is a simple and reliable photodiode, combined with an I2C interface.
 You can buy it in various form-factors, with the light-ball version being particularly convenient for our purposes.
 [Trim-down the plastic parts of the built-in connector](https://github.com/brev-dev/another_esp8266_sensor_board/blob/7ec4fd718edccba7780aa4c0607bf689e7137857/images/bh1750_trimmed.jpg), and this can now plug directly into a standard 2mm-pitch pin header, as included on board V5.
 The light ball can be popped off the sensor and directly mounted into the [top of the enclosure](https://github.com/brev-dev/another_esp8266_sensor_board/blob/5aa659a7452a0eb0ab53f27bc85ff3bf4364177d/images/bh1750_case.jpg).